microsoft/genaiscript/slides/pages/script.md

 - **It Is Just JavaScript(TM)** with `.d.ts` for dev experience
 - `$...` writes to the prompt, `def` defines a "variable" + various builtin parsers and utilities
-- Fast development loop in Visual Studio Code
+- Fast development loop in Visual Studio Code, other editors through command line

 </v-click>